Skip to main content

 The course intention is to promote and support the development of reflective, responsible creative encounters that have relevance to a place, a circumstance, and a moment.
 MA Performance: Society offers an environment where complex social, cultural and artistic viewpoints are explored through the lens of the individual and their context.

 The course is simply structured to develop your curiosity and processes of enquiry from an initial understanding of context and contextual drivers for performance, through an analysis of process based on the experience of making (independently as well as with others) to a point of realisation supported by critical reflection.
 The course includes 20 credits that you select from three possible elective units.
-This element of the course specifically supports international learning mobility and exchange; offering students to engage directly with international partners through the Shared Campus network.
+This element of the course specifically supports international learning mobility and exchange; offering students possibilities to engage with international opportunities and activities.

 The first block of units explores context and develops learning through direct engagement with and research about the nature of place, identity, community and action.